Got a New Amazon Echo? Here Are 5 Essential Tips for Setting It Up

 3. Use voice commands to get stuff done

-Every action you want Alexa to take will.
+Every action you want Alexa to take will require a voice command.
 For example, turning on music, controlling the volume of the smart speaker and creating lists or reminders.
 You'll just say something like, "Alexa, turn the volume down," or, "Alexa, add coffee to my shopping list."

 4. Control your smart home devices from your Echo speaker

 Wishing you could arrive home at night with the lights already on?
-If you've got, or switches, you can control them using the Alexa app so that you never have to trip going up the front porch stairs again.
+If you've got smart lights, smart plugs or switches, you can control them using the Alexa app so that you never have to trip going up the front porch stairs again.

 5. Call, text and drop in on your friends using Alexa

 Lost your phone in the house again?
-No worries -- you don't need it, because and send texts for you from a compatible device.
+No worries -- you don't need it, because Alexa can make calls and send texts for you from a compatible device.
 Just say something like, "Alexa, call Mom," or, "Alexa, text Katie."
 The contacts have to be in your address book for this to work.

-You can alsoon friends and family who have added you as an accepted contact.
+You can also use your Echo speaker to drop in on friends and family who have added you as an accepted contact.
 To do so, just say something like, "Alexa, drop in on Dad."